Artas, Bethlehem: Geography

 Artas and the surrounding area is characterized by the diversity of landscapes, flora and fauna due to its location at a meeting place of ecosystems.
-From a spring below the village an aqueduct used to carry water to Birket el Hummam by Jebel el Fureidis.
+From a spring below the village an aqueduct used to carry water to Birket el Hummam.

 History

 Fatimid to Mamluk eras

 According to Moshe Sharon, professor of early Islamic history at Hebrew University, two inscriptions found in the village show the great interest in Artas from leaders in the Fatimid and Mamluk states, as well as the wealth of the village at that time.

-Nasir Khusraw (1004-1088) wrote that "a couple of leagues from Jerusalem is a place where there are four villages, and there is here a spring of water, with numerous gardens and orchards, and it is called Faradis (or the Paradises), on account of the beauty of the spot."
+Nasir Khusraw (1004–1088) wrote that "a couple of leagues from Jerusalem is a place where there are four villages, and there is here a spring of water, with numerous gardens and orchards, and it is called Faradis (or the Paradises), on account of the beauty of the spot."

 During the Crusader period, the village was known as Artasium, or Iardium Aschas.
 In 1227, Pope Gregory IX confirmed that the village had been given to the Church of Bethlehem.
 Remains of the Crusader church were torn down in the 19th century.

 Ottoman era

-The village was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1596 it appeared in the tax registers as being in the Nahiya of Quds of the Liwa of Quds.
+Artas was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1596 it appeared in the tax registers as being in the Nahiya of Quds of the Liwa of Quds.
 It had a population of 32 Muslim households.
 The villagers paid a fixed amount of 5,500 akçe in taxes, and all of the revenue went to a Muslim charitable endowment.